ClaireHzl/Projet_Squat/README.md

 ### Machine Learning

 On this code, the quantitative thresholds of errors have been set by a physician and a sports professional.
 It would be interesting to use supervised learning, during a coach-led exercises, with labellisation made by the coach in real-time, allowing to train a classifier.
 That would be more specific to each user.

+### C++ programming
+To have a better real-time programming, it will be better to change the algorithm from Python to C++.